Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Methods

-\paragraph{Keypoint Labelling} We introduce a keypoint labelling tool based on the work from \citet{doersch2022tap} to mark sets of key coordinates in the videos, which, along with point tracking, forms the backbone of the preprocessing pipeline.
+\paragraph{Keypoint Labelling} We introduce a keypoint labelling tool based on the work from \citet{doersch2023tapir} to mark sets of key coordinates in the videos, which, along with point tracking, forms the backbone of the preprocessing pipeline.
 The tool allows labelling of extremities such as wrists and ankles---referred to as \textit{extreme keypoints}, as well as additional joints such as elbows, hips, and knees---collectively referred to as \textit{all keypoints}, totaling 17.
 In this study, three independent non-expert labellers manually labelled all keypoints for subsequent tracking.
-Full lists of relevant keypoints can be found in Appendix~\ref{app:keypoint_labeler}, see \autoref{fig:tools_figure} a) for an illustration of the tool.
+Full lists of relevant keypoints can be found in~\autoref{fig:list_keys}.

-\paragraph{Point Tracking} For tracking labelled keypoints across video frames, we utilize the point tracking algorithm proposed by \citet{doersch2022tap}.
-This approach predicts the trajectory of each point by extracting dense feature representations for every frame, leveraging a cost-volume approach.
-The cost volume measures the similarity between the feature of the tracked point in one frame and the features at all possible locations in subsequent frames, encoding the probability of the tracked point's next position.
-A neural network then processes this cost volume to predict the tracked point's location across frames.
-More details are provided in Appendix \ref{app:keypoint_tracking}.